 Because I was almost due when she contacted me, I told her it would probably be safer to hold the shower after birth, so we set the date to November 20.

-It turned out to be a few days shy of Pablo’s 3rd week.
+It turned out to be a few days shy of my son’s 3rd week.

 The best move I made was asking Ms. Jeyme if we could just hold the shower at home.
-That way, if Pablo was tired and/or overstimulated, I could easily bring him up to his room.
+That way, if our son was tired and/or overstimulated, I could easily bring him up to his room.

 November 20 finally came, and it woke me up with an intense stomach ache, the kind I’ve never had (for real)!
 What luck, right?
 I don’t know what I ate the night before but I seemed to have a really bad stomach flu that I was having chills, couldn’t stand up except to vomit, and was feeling dizzy.
 I was supposed to be down by 11:00 AM but at almost 10:00 AM, I was still struggling with how to stand up.
 Somehow, I was thankful to experience it though, because gas pain is common in infants, so I atleast had an idea what happens to babies who experience that.
 Honestly, I was trying everything I learned about babies and colic: the I Love U massage, the 8 massage, the bicycle exercise, and well, from my experience, of all those, the bicycle exercise worked the most!